Adjectival/icondex/readme.md

 ![screenshot](/img/screenshot.png)
 ### Description
-The goal is to have a webapp that looks good on any screen and offers a way to sort through data using only icons.
-Much dev config needs to happen at this point, yet with time it will approach a "drag in your data" situation and the app will handle most of the icon assignment intelligently.

-The demo sorts through fishing opportunities in a video game, based upon place, time of year, and time of day.

-## Setup
+Navigate a database of items using only icons.
+Icons represent item categories, shared properties, and other icons can sort ascending or descending.
+Built to explore the possibility of a minimal UI able to slice a complex dataset efficiently without text input.
+Showcases visual design and full-stack development skills learned at Epicodus.

-1. Visit [here](https://adjectival.github.io/icondex/) to view the site.
+## Visit [here](https://adjectival.github.io/icondex/) to view the site.

 ## Known Issues
-None at this time.
+Search is under development.

 ## Technologies Used
-- Development: CSS3 compiled with Sass, Bourbon served Neat with a pinch of Saffron
+- Development: CSS3 compiled with Sass, Bourbon on the JQuery with a pinch of Saffron
-- Design: Sketch
+- Design: Sketch, JQuery
 - Testing: Atom, Chrome

 ### Support and contact details